The Man in Blue (1925 film)

 The Man in Blue is a 1925 American silent drama film directed by Edward Laemmle and starring Herbert Rawlinson.
-The film is based upon a short story by Gerald Beaumont published in the March 1924 issue of Red Book.
+The film is based upon "The Flower of Napoli" by Gerald Beaumont, a short story first published in the March 1924 issue of Red Book.
 It was produced and distributed by Universal Pictures.

 Plot

 As described in a film magazine review, Police Officer Tom Conlin on his beat in New York City's Italian quarter meets and falls in love with a florist's daughter, Tita Sartori.
 Because he is rearing two children, Tita thinks that he is married.
 She is being wooed by Italian-American politician Carlo Guido, who is wealthy.
 The politician kidnaps Tita and keeps her at his apartment.
 Tom rescues her and tells her that he is single, and she admits that she loves him.

 Preservation

 The Man in Blue is preserved in the UCLA Film and Television Archive.